randomdude/blog/_posts/2023-05-07-freecad-export.md

 	FreeCADGui.getMainWindow().deleteLater()
 ```

 The bulk of the logic is in the `exportutils` script, which I've made available on GitHub [here](https://github.com/randomdude/freecad-scripts).
+I've made the `cheapbmc` project available too, [here](https://github.com/randomdude/cheapbmc).

 ### Conclusion